lackovic/notes/Windows/README.md

 1. After installation, open Windows Settings > _Time & Language & Region_ > _Country or region_: set the country you actually are located in.

+### Things to do right after a Windows 11 installation

+1. Run Windows Update and reboot until there are no more updates available
+1. Windows Update: select _Get the latest updates as soon as they're available_
+1. Notifications & actions:
+   - Notifications: off
+   - Additional settings: disable all
+1. Personalization > Taskbar:
+   - disable search, task view, widgets and Chat
+   - Taskbar behaviors > Taskbar alignment: Left
+1. Edit power plan > Power Options > Choose what the power buttons do > Change settings that are currently unavailable: select _Hibernate_
+1. File Explorer > View:
+   - select _File name extensions_
+   - Options > View: select _Expand to open folder_ and _Show all folders_
+1. Change system sounds > Sounds > Sound Schemes: _No Sounds_
+1. Install your motherboard drivers (chipset, audio, LAN, etc.)
+1. Install your GPU drivers
+1. Disable Web Results in Windows 11 Start or Search Menu (see instructions below)
+1. Uninstall Xbox apps (see instructions below)
+1. Use classic context menu in File Explorer (see instructions below)
+1. Run one or more of the scripts for automation of routine tasks and bloatware removal listed below

 ### Disable Web Results in Windows 11 Start or Search Menu

 - Run `gpedit.msc`